CLIBD: Bridging Vision and Genomics for Biodiversity Monitoring at Scale: Experiments

-We conducted experiments on BIOSCAN-1M~\cite{gharaee2024step} to study whether taxonomic classification accuracy improves with contrastive learning, particularly with the inclusion of DNA barcodes as an additional modality.
-We compare trained aligned embedding spaces with different combinations of modalities: image (I), DNA (D), and text (T). \autoref{fig:retrieval_examples} shows retrieval examples using image queries and DNA keys from our full model (aligning I+D+T), for which the retrieval is successful if the DNA's taxonomy matched the image's.
-These examples show similarity between query and retrieved images across taxa, suggesting effective DNA and image embedding alignment despite differences in insect orientation and placement.
+We conducted experiments on BIOSCAN-1M~\citep{gharaee2024step} to study whether the accuracy of taxonomic classification improves with contrastive learning, particularly with the inclusion of DNA barcodes as an additional modality.
+We compare the \addedtwo{accuracy of} models trained to align different combinations of modalities: image (I), DNA (D), and text (T).
+We also assess performance by using different modalities as the query (input at inference time) and as the key (the embedding used for matching).
+As image is more readily available, we primarily focus on querying by image.

-\mypara{Implementation details.} For our experiments, models were trained on two 80GB A100 GPUs for 15 epochs with a total batch size of 800, using the Adam optimizer \cite{KingBa15} with a learning rate of $0.001$.

 \mypara{Taxonomic classification}.
-In \autoref{tab:results}, we report the top-1 accuracy on the BIOSCAN-1M validation set, averaged over samples (micro) and over species (macro) for seen and unseen species.
-Without any alignment, the cross-modal retrieval performance from image to DNA is effectively at chance accuracy, scoring extremely low for levels more fine-grained than order.
-Contrastive learning improves performance on all metrics, with the highest accuracy achieved when training with all three modalities (I+D+T), demonstrating the value of aligning to a shared embedding space.
-The performance gain of incorporating text shows the utility of embedding the available taxonomic labels.
-While this approach does leverage taxonomic annotations, we do not require them to be comprehensive.

-Since we use DNA features as keys, we focus on experiments which included the DNA encoder (see \appref{sec:supp-expr-image-query} for more complete results).
-As expected, the performance drops for more specific taxa (e.g. accuracy for order is much higher than for species), due to both the increased number of labelling options and the more fine-grained differences between them.
-When we consider unseen species, there is a drop in performance compared to seen species, suggesting the model's ability to generalize could be improved.
+In \autoref{tab:result_different_alignment_test_macro}, we report the top-1 macro-accuracy on our BIOSCAN-1M test set for seen and unseen species (see \autoref{tab:result_different_alignment_test_micro} for the top-1 micro-accuracy).
+We report the performance of the different alignment models at different taxonomic levels (order, family, genus, species).
+As expected, the performance drops for more specific taxa (e.g.,~accuracy for order is much higher than for species), due to both the increased number of possible labels and the more fine-grained differences between them.
+When we consider unseen species, there is a drop in accuracy compared to seen species, suggesting there is a benefit to retraining encoders as more data is collected.

-Micro-accuracy is also much higher than macro-accuracy, due to the skew in per-class accuracy toward more well-represented classes.
-These are easier to match correctly, as the seen species are observed more frequently during training, and a higher fraction of the keys bear the correct DNA barcode to the corresponding query.
-This imbalance reflects a broader issue in biodiversity science, where oversampling is prevalent, leading to a considerable skew or long-tail distribution in global databases. \autoref{fig:analysis-accuracy-vs-num-records} illustrates this trend in which common species tend to have higher accuracy in all cases except unseen species, when using DNA barcodes as keys.
-This is likely due to the combined challenges of aligning modalities and generalizing to unseen species, such that the model is less able to map them appropriately in the embedding space.